Trends

 Translation “Tools”

-I guess this one is a professional pet peeve and that most people won’t mind it.
+I guess this one is a professional pet peeve most people won’t mind it.
 But it drives me crazy—let me explain why.

-In Canada, a lot of websites have a French and an English version.
-This is true for all government websites (for instance, Citizenship and Immigration) and for big companies (such as Walmart Canada or Home Depot).
-These bilingual websites are a great tool for translators because you can check the proper terminology by simply switching between French and English, and of course they “speak” to the bilingual nature of the country.
+Many Canadian websites offer a French and an English version.
+This is true for all government websites (for instance, Immigration and Citizenship Canada) and for big companies (such as Walmart Canada or Home Depot).
+These bilingual websites are a great tool for translators because you can check the proper terminology by simply switching between French and English, and of course, they “speak” to the bilingual nature of the country.

-But some websites are cheating and their French (or English!) version is simple a “Google Translate” button.
+But some websites are cheating and their French (or English!) version is simply a “Google Translate” button.

 Yeah, nice try.